mircea-mihail/bike-system/README.md

 * display real-time trip data in a nice and readable fashion
 * the case needs to be sturdy and easy to carry
 * the buttons need to be reliable (maybe replace the current buttons)
-* add a rechargeable battery
+* add a rechargeable battery and charge it from usb
+* design and order a custom PCB and a new 3D printed case for it

 ### Data Analisys
 This is written in Python.
 This part re-structures the data stored on the SD in trip files and shows some interesting graphs to better visualise some aspects of the trip.